 The warring flags waved at the break of dawn.
 The year was 2014.
-AniManGaki laid siege to Sunway Pyramid Convention Center, turning the clock back to the Sengoku Era.
+AniManGaki laid siege to Sunway Pyramid Convention Center, turning the clock back to the Sengoku Era (our theme of the year).
 Samurai gathered from across the peninsula and beyond at the beckoning of the orange lion warlord.
 Alongside war strategist, Lim Jo Lynn, the crew had but one notion—to conquer and rule over the past.
 Special guests from abroad, Animenz (Youtube pianist sensation) and stayxxxx (star Taiwanese cosplayer) joined in on the fray.
 Our themed activity, Shoudo tested the fans on their calligraphy skills, bringing creativity to light on the battlefield.
 As the sun set on its sixth year, AniManGaki broke its personal record with an overwhelming number of 11,500 attendees.

 We decided to go retro, and we don’t mean hipster-retro.
 AniManGaki paid homage to the Victorian Age, a time when large, flowery dresses and tall, sleek top hats were all the rage back then.
 From opera performances and costume ballrooms, to drama acts on public stages, we entertained 8,000 strong attendees.
 AniManGaki also featured its first guest, Tatsumi Inui (star Japanese cosplayer), who dazzled fans and photographers alike.
 We hold you rode the steam train, bound for AniManGaki at the prestigious Sunway Pyramid Convention Centre.
 And the crew reported that some of you were caught sipping tea with your pinkies in the air at our tea room.